AdobeDocs/experience-manager-64.en/help/assets/using/image-profiles.md

 1. Tap or click the AEM logo and navigate to **Assets**, then to the folder that has a smart crop or smart swatch image profile applied to it.

-1. Tap or click the folder to open its contents.
+1. Tap the folder to open its contents.
-1. Tap or click the image whose smart crop or smart swatch you want to adjust.
+1. Tap the image whose smart crop or smart swatch you want to adjust.
-1. On the toolbar, tap or click **Smart Crop**.
+1. On the toolbar, tap **Smart Crop**.

 1. Do any of the following: